rotki/rotki/docs/api.rst

    :resjson int query_retry_limit: The number of times to retry a query to external services before giving up.
 Default is 5.
    :resjson int connect_timeout: The number of seconds to wait before giving up on establishing a connection to an external service.
 Default is 30.
    :resjson int read_timeout: The number of seconds to wait for the first byte after a connection to an external service has been established.
 Default is 30.
+   :resjson int oracle_penalty_threshold_count: The number of failures after which an oracle is penalized.
+Default is 5.
+   :resjson int oracle_penalty_duration: The duration in seconds for which an oracle is penalized.
+Default is 1800.

    :statuscode 200: Querying of settings was successful
    :statuscode 409: There is no logged in user